-Between 1995-2005, Keith Whittle worked exclusively in the commissioning and exhibition of Artists’ Film Video and Performance works at the leading national agency for commissioning and touring artists moving image work Film and Video Umbrella, London.
+Between 1998-2005, I worked exclusively in the commissioning and producing of national touring exhibitions of British Artists’ Film and Moving Image work at the leading national agency for commissioning and touring artists moving image work Film and Video Umbrella, London.

-At Film and Video Umbrella and since Keith Whittle has worked on numerous artists’ moving image projects from the ambitious collaborative project Urban Explorations in Sound and Moving Image from China & UK, 2006-2007; multi-screen gallery and public-realm site-specific installations to shorter film and video works, as well as online commissions, artist residencies, events and publications.
-Whilst at Film and Video Umbrella, individual artist collaborations included national touring exhibitions by Turner prize nominees Isaac Julien, Jane and Louise Wilson, and Turner prize winner Mark Leckey, as well as exhibition projects with other leading talents including Johan Grimonprez, Mark Lewis and Janice Kerbel.
+At Film and Video Umbrella, I worked on numerous artists’ moving image projects including multi-screen gallery and public-realm site-specific installations to shorter film and video works, as well as online commissions, artist residencies, events and publications.
+While at Film and Video Umbrella, individual artist collaborations included national touring exhibitions by Turner prize nominees Isaac Julien, Jane and Louise Wilson, and Turner prize winner Mark Leckey, as well as exhibition projects with other leading talents including Johan Grimonprez, Mark Lewis and Janice Kerbel.
 Film and Video Umbrella projects explore contemporary themes and emerging aesthetic trends, and are produced in partnership and collaboration with major galleries, festivals, corporate sponsors and academic institutions.

 The Film London Jarman Award is an annual prize celebrating imagination, innovation and excellence among UK artist filmmakers.
 Inspired by Derek Jarman, one of Britain’s most experimental and controversial artists of the late 20th century, the award recognises work that resists conventional definition.

-Artist Film, Video and Performance projects include work by the following artists; Vito Acconci, Marina Abramovic, William Wegman, Roderick Buchanan, Johan Grimonprez, Jananne Al-Ani, Sutupa Biswas, Dryden Goodwin, Mark Leckey, Jane and Louise Wilson, Marine Hugonnier, Simon Faithfull, Breda Beban, Boyd Webb, Carey Young, Graham Gussin, Abigail Lane, A K Dolven, Isaac Julien (with Javier De Frutos – shortlisted for Turner Prize); Mark Lewis, Brad Butler and Karen Mirza (shortlisted for Artes Mundi 6 in 2014); John Akomfrah (featured in the British Art Show 8 in 2015/2016 and in Venice Art Biennale 2015); Anja Kirschner and David Panos; Stephen Sutcliffe; Ed Atkins; Rachel Maclean (featured in the British Art Show 8 in 2015/2016; representing Scotland at the Venice Art Biennale in 2017); Emily Wardill; Elizabeth Price (Turner Prize winner in 2012); James Richards (featured in the British Art Show 8 in 2015/2016; Turner Prize nominee in 2014; representing Wales at the Venice Art Biennale in 2017); Luke Fowler (Turner Prize nominee in 2012); Laure Prouvost (features in the British Art Show 8 in 2015/2016; Turner Prize winner in 2013); Ben Rivers; John Smith; Laura Buckley; Andrew Köttin; Benedict Drew (featuring in the British Art Show 8 in 2015/2016); Clio Barnard (BAFTA Outstanding Debut Award in 2011); Zineb Sedira
+British Artists’ Film and Moving Image work include projects by the following artists; Roderick Buchanan, Johan Grimonprez, Jananne Al-Ani, Sutupa Biswas, Dryden Goodwin, Mark Leckey, Jane and Louise Wilson, Marine Hugonnier, Simon Faithfull, Breda Beban, Boyd Webb, Carey Young, Graham Gussin, Abigail Lane, A K Dolven, Isaac Julien (with Javier De Frutos – shortlisted for Turner Prize); Mark Lewis, Brad Butler and Karen Mirza (shortlisted for Artes Mundi 6 in 2014); John Akomfrah (featured in the British Art Show 8 in 2015/2016 and in Venice Art Biennale 2015); Anja Kirschner and David Panos; Stephen Sutcliffe; Ed Atkins; Rachel Maclean (featured in the British Art Show 8 in 2015/2016; representing Scotland at the Venice Art Biennale in 2017); Emily Wardill; Elizabeth Price (Turner Prize winner in 2012); James Richards (featured in the British Art Show 8 in 2015/2016; Turner Prize nominee in 2014; representing Wales at the Venice Art Biennale in 2017); Luke Fowler (Turner Prize nominee in 2012); Laure Prouvost (features in the British Art Show 8 in 2015/2016; Turner Prize winner in 2013); Ben Rivers; John Smith; Laura Buckley; Andrew Köttin; Benedict Drew (featuring in the British Art Show 8 in 2015/2016); Clio Barnard (BAFTA Outstanding Debut Award in 2011); Zineb Sedira